bact/codemeta.github.io/CONTRIBUTING.md

 GitHub will prompt you to open a Pull Request.
 Open the Pull Request against the `master` branch.

 If the maintainers agree with your change, it will be merged.
-Otherwise it will be discussed and possibly edited in the Pull Request process.
+If they do not, it will be discussed and possibly edited in the Pull Request process.

 ### Updating Scripts